-About Shannon Cole - Owner, Carriage Driver, Farrier and Horse Lover
+About Shannon Cole – Owner, Carriage Driver, Farrier, Equine Sports Massage Therapist and full time Horse Lover!

 Shannon Cole has had the privilege of being with horses for her entire life.
 The affinity that she has gained by growing up with these magnificent creatures has given her a remarkable sense of responsibility, spirituality, and a greater overall understanding of people and animals.
 They are truly her passion!

-Ms. Cole has had over 14 years’ worth of continuous driving experience and a lifetime of horse experience.
-She is actively sought throughout the Metroplex and state for services including:
+Ms. Cole has had over 19 years worth of continuous driving experience and a lifetime of horse experience.
+She is actively sought throughout the D/FW Metroplex and Texas for services including:

 • weddings